ravi9/ov-sm-wiki/Windows.md

 ```

 In Jupyter Lab, select a notebook from the file browser using the left sidebar.
 Each notebook is located in a subdirectory within the `notebooks` directory.

+## Troubleshooting

+* If you have installed multiple versions of Python, use `py -3.7` when creating your virtual environment to specify a supported version (in this case 3.7).

+* If you use Anaconda, you may need to add OpenVINO to your Windows PATH.
+See the [wiki/Conda](https://github.com/openvinotoolkit/openvino_notebooks/wiki/Conda) page.

+* If you see an error about needing to install C++, please either install [Microsoft Visual C++ Redistributable](https://visualstudio.microsoft.com/downloads/#microsoft-visual-c-redistributable-for-visual-studio-2019) or use Python 3.7, which does not have this requirement.